andrew/ultimate-awesome/README.md

 - [awesome-kotlin](https://github.com/awesomelistsio/awesome-kotlin) - A curated list of tools, libraries, frameworks, and resources for Kotlin.
 - [awesome-mechanical-engineering](https://github.com/awesomelistsio/awesome-mechanical-engineering) - A curated list of tools, platforms, resources, and educational content for Mechanical Engineering.
 - [awesome-microblogging](https://github.com/awesomelistsio/awesome-microblogging) - A curated list of tools, platforms, resources, and strategies for microblogging.
+- [awesome-neuroscience](https://github.com/awesomelistsio/awesome-neuroscience) - A curated list of tools, frameworks, datasets, educational resources, and community links for neuroscience.
 - [awesome-nodejs](https://github.com/awesomelistsio/awesome-nodejs) - A curated list of awesome Node.js packages and resources to enhance your development experience.
 - [awesome-open-science](https://github.com/awesomelistsio/awesome-open-science) - A curated list of tools, platforms, resources, and communities that promote Open Science, emphasizing transparency, reproducibility, collaboration, and open access in research and scientific practices.
 - [awesome-open-source-math-tools](https://github.com/awesomelistsio/awesome-open-source-math-tools) - A curated list of open-source tools, libraries, and resources for mathematical computations, covering areas such as linear algebra, calculus, numerical methods, optimization, and visualization.
 - [awesome-open-source-space-data-apis](https://github.com/awesomelistsio/awesome-open-source-space-data-apis) - A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
 - [awesome-podcasting-tools](https://github.com/awesomelistsio/awesome-podcasting-tools) - A curated list of tools, platforms, resources, and tips for podcasting.
 - [awesome-quantum-programming-frameworks](https://github.com/awesomelistsio/awesome-quantum-programming-frameworks) - A curated list of frameworks, tools, libraries, and resources for quantum programming.
+- [awesome-robotics](https://github.com/awesomelistsio/awesome-robotics) - A curated list of tools, frameworks, libraries, and resources for robotics.
 - [awesome-social-media](https://github.com/awesomelistsio/awesome-social-media) - A curated list of resources and tips to level up your social media game!.
 - [awesome-wiki-IT](https://github.com/awesome-wiki/awesome-wiki-IT) - IT 基础知识 基本素养 💻☕️ 在线阅读👉.
 - [awesome-streaming-graphs](https://github.com/axtonsun/awesome-streaming-graphs) - Must-read papers on streaming graph.